web2feel/frontend-interviews/CONTRIBUTE.md

 ```
 4. Create your question file

-Questions are located as **markdown** files in the `/questions` directory.
+Questions are stored as `.md` (*markdown*) files in the `/questions` directory.
 To add your question, create a new markdown file in the `/questions` directory, and give it an appropriate filename that suits the content.

 Use the following format to create your question file.
 ```